Fall 2018 Session

 Our 36-hour program will meet for two weekends in December 2017.
 Hours are 9:00am-7:30pm (with a 11:45am-12:15pm lunch break).

 Specific Dates Are As Follows:

-To reserve your slot, email us at email@example.com.
-Submit your non-refundable $150 deposit below, which is due when you reserve your slot.
+To reserve your spot, email us at firstname.lastname@example.org.
+Submit your non-refundable $150 deposit using the link below, which is due when you reserve your spot.